 How to Heal When You Can’t Let Go

-Letting go is a process of releasing someone or something that you love because it no longer serves you or it’s not available anymore.
+Letting go is a process of releasing someone or something that you love because it no longer serves you or it’s been taken away from you.
 Anyone who has tried to let go knows how excruciating it is.

-Whether it’s your child, a life partner or a close friend, we usually resist letting go.
-It’s an intense, process much like grief.
-Every day feels different.
+Whether it’s your child, a life partner or a close friend, we usually resist letting go because it’s so intense.
+The process of grieving feels different every day.

 Adjusting Your Expectations

 First, it’s important to adjust your expectations.
 Letting go is emotionally draining so you’ll probably have less energy.
-So without practicing good self-care, it can definitely take a toll on you.
+Without practicing good self-care, it can definitely take a toll on you.
 You might have to go at a slower pace or get more sleep.
-This happens because letting go takes a lot of mental and emotional energy.
+It takes a lot of mental and emotional energy to let go.

 Releasing someone you love isn’t a quick task.
-In fact, being able to let go takes several tries before actually doing it.
+In fact, letting go often takes several tries before actually doing it.
 That’s how hard it is so be gentle on yourself.
-Letting go is one of the hardest things you’ll ever do.
+It is one of the hardest things you’ll ever do.

 Embrace the Resistance